 Your Partner/Significant Other

-When we first merge our lives with someone, it can be stressful adjusting to so much that is new.
-Then we settle in and as time goes on and life evolves, money, parenting and life choices can bring on stress as well.
-If you don’t see eye to eye with your partner on any big issue, whether it’s money, kids, intimacy, shared workload or how you spend your time, being at home will be stressful!
+Merging your life with someone else can be a major source of stress as you adapt to the habits and routines of another person.
+And as time goes on and life evolves, money, parenting and life choices can bring on additional stress.
+If you don’t see eye to eye with your partner on any big issue, whether it’s money, kids, intimacy, shared workload or how you spend your time, being at home will be less than peaceful!

 Digital Devices and Social Media

-When Time Magazine talked about stress in the 1980’s, we weren’t walking around with smart phones and tablets in our pockets and bags or lying in bed at night texting or checking Facebook.
-We wonder why we are stressed when we never take time to unplug and reconnect with nature, family and friends!
+It’s no wonder that we’re stressed when we never take time to unplug and reconnect with nature, family and friends!
 How many times have you seen families out to dinner all on their own devices simultaneously?
 Do you find your own family doing the same thing?